Thymus: History

-The thymus was known to the ancient Greeks, and its name comes from the herb thyme (in Greek: θύμος), which became the name for a "warty excrescence", possibly due to its resemblance to a bunch of thyme.
+The thymus was known to the ancient Greeks, and its name has been suggested to come from the herb thyme (in Greek: θύμος), which became the name for a "warty excrescence", possibly due to its resemblance to a bunch of thyme.

+Alternatively, it has been suggested that its name comes from the ancient Greek “θύμος(thumos)” meaning soul or spirit due to the ancient belief that it was where the soul rested.

 Galen was the first to note that the size of the organ changed over the duration of a person's life.

 In the 19th century, a condition was identified as status thymicolymphaticus defined by an increase in lymphoid tissue and an enlarged thymus.
 It was thought to be a cause of sudden infant death syndrome but is now an obsolete term.

 The importance of the thymus in the immune system was discovered in 1961 by Jacques Miller, by surgically removing the thymus from one-day-old mice, and observing the subsequent deficiency in a lymphocyte population, subsequently named T cells after the organ of their origin.
 Until the discovery of its immunological role, the thymus had been dismissed as an "evolutionary accident", without functional importance.
 The role the thymus played in ensuring mature T cells tolerated the tissues of the body was uncovered in 1962, with the finding that T cells of a transplanted thymus in mice demonstrated tolerance towards tissues of the donor mouse.
 B cells and T cells were identified as different types of lymphocytes in 1968, and the fact that T cells required maturation in the thymus was understood.
 The subtypes of T cells (CD8 and CD4) were identified by 1975.
 The way that these subclasses of T cells matured – positive selection of cells that functionally bound to MHC receptors – was known by the 1990s.
 The important role of the AIRE gene, and the role of negative selection in preventing autoreactive T cells from maturing, was understood by 1994.

-Recently, advances in immunology have allowed the function of the thymus in T-cell maturation to be more fully understood.
+In recent decades, advances in immunology have allowed the thymus's function in T-cell maturation to be more fully understood and have allowed its continuing role in human health throughout adulthood to become clearer.